UK life Coming to the UK Student visas FAQs

 You are only entitled to work if you study at either a at either a higher education institution or a publicly funded further education college as defined by the UKBA.
 See the article about working during your studies for more information.

 Can I work in the UK after I complete my course?

 Students from countries in the European Economic Area (EEA) do not need a work permit to work in the UK, and are free to work during or after finishing their studies.
 (Bulgarian and Romanian nationals may need to apply for permission before they can work in the UK.)

 It is possible in some circumstances for international students from non-EEA countries to remain in the UK to work after they complete their studies.
 See the article about working after your studies for more information.

 Can I bring my husband, wife or civil partner and children with me?

-You cannot bring your dependants to the UK unless you are:
+From 4 July 2011, you cannot bring your dependants to the UK unless you are: